dalykeith/uwp_project/README.md

-### Only 4 commits as was grinding away for while without pushing to git, last comit is showing 52 changes with 764 additions and 25 deletions
+### Low amount of commits as was grinding away for while without pushing to git, one recent comit is showing 52 changes with 764 additions and 25 deletions, the rest are innitiation, code updates, readme updates(more incoming once published)
 ### Cerification pending on the MS store, will update ReadMe with links and images when completed.

 # Mobile Application Development 2